A Look into the Regulatory Checklist for Financial and Fintech Companies

 Cloud adoption is rising rapidly, with companies choosing a cloud-first approach for their database infrastructure and app-development projects.
 Unfortunately, increased adoption means more organizations move data to the cloud, leading to security challenges.
 A few significant cloud security challenges that companies may face in 2023 include network monitoring, data protection, identity, and access management.
 Fortunately, several innovations and shifts in cloud security culture among organizations in 2022 will further fortify data protection in 2023.

 Cloud security challenges still make organizations vulnerable to several cyberattacks.
 According to Forbes, 39% of respondents indicated that identifying workloads not compliant with data protection and industry-standard policies is a significant challenge.
 One possible solution to this problem can be observability.
-We will discuss many solutions and issues cloud security innovations can solve in 2023.
+We will discuss many solutions and issues as well as latest cloud security trends in 2023.

 Zero trust policy